josh3142/IQA-mammo-generalizability/README.md

 ## Requirements

 ### Packages
-Create a virtual environment with `python=3.9` and install the all the packages with `pip` from `requirement_Mammo.txt`.
+Create a virtual environment with `python=3.9` and install all the packages with `pip` from `requirement_Mammo.txt`.
 The relevant environment is provided:
 ```
 conda env create -f environment/create_env_Mammography.yml
 conda activate Mammo